ericsonga/APCSAReview/_sources/Unit1-Getting-Started/topic-1-2-java-intro.rst

 It is worth getting in the habit of really reading error messages.
 The people who wrote the Java compiler put in lot of work to try to make the error messages useful.
-If you actually read them you’ll soon learn to recognize common mistakes and will get much quicker at finding your syntax errors.
+If you read them, you’ll soon learn to recognize common mistakes and will get much quicker at finding your syntax errors.